peitechnology/node-caller/README.md

 # Node-Caller

-If you need extra help setting up Twilio, configuring your credentials, or hosting the TwiML scripts see our [medium post](https://medium.com/@Pei_Blog/how-to-automatically-freeze-your-credit-at-all-three-bureaus-d756494ea46) on setup and configuration.
+If you need extra help setting up Twilio, configuring your credentials, or hosting the TwiML scripts see the [medium post](https://medium.com/@Pei_Blog/how-to-automatically-freeze-your-credit-at-all-three-bureaus-d756494ea46) on setup and configuration.

 ## Table of contents: